 The Wigmore, Marylebone

 What: Yes.
 This one is technically a pub, but it’s tricky to ignore the magnetic pull of a dolled-up boozer in the buzzing heart of London, especially when they serve a footlong cheese toastie that’s got one of the best cheese pulls in the capital.
-To match your three cheese XXL toastie, you’ll also find a couple of hoptails (that’s cocktails with beer), like the ‘Japanese Mule’ which combines Roku gin, Tanqueray infused with lime leaf, St Germain, and Sapporo lager along with jasmine and bergamot.
+To match your three cheese XXL toastie, you’ll also find a couple of hoptails (that’s cocktails with beer), like the ‘Japanese Mule’ which combines vodka, Tanqueray infused with lime leaf, St Germain, and Sapporo lager along with jasmine and bergamot.
 You’ll also spot a range of tavern signatures that use techniques that date back to the 17th century.

 Hotel: The Langham